pyramids/needjs/README.md

 Needjs is an in-browser resource loader (for Javascript, CSS, etc.) with integrity checks, failover to additional sources, callback or synchronous operation, and transparent patching.
-The idea is allow your website to utilize untrusted sources, such as public CDNs or servers not under your sole and complete control, without risking either getting undesired (and potentially malicious) content or
+The idea is to allow your website to utilize untrusted sources, such as public CDNs or servers not under your sole and complete control, without risking either getting undesired (and potentially malicious) content or